 Information on EVD is available on the Department of Health website (http://www.health.gov.au/internet/main/publishing.nsf/content/ohp-ebola.htm) and the Department of Foreign Affairs and Trade’s Smartraveller website (http://www.smarttraveller.gov.au/zw-cgi/view/TravelBulletins/Ebola).

 All visa applications to Australia from Nigeria are processed through the Australian High Commission in Pretoria, South Africa.

 All visa applicants, regardless of their nationality, who are physically in Nigeria when applying for a visa to enter Australia, will need to provide their biometrics (fingerprints and a digital photograph) unless they are biometrics exempt.

-You can find more information on the biometrics requirement on the Department of Immigration and Border Protection (DIBP) website.
+You can find more information on the biometrics requirement on the Australian Border Force (ABF) website.

-Information about the different types of Australian visas, including procedures, application forms and fees, can be found on the DIBP’s website.
+Information about the different types of Australian visas, including procedures, application forms and fees, can be found on the Australian Border Force (ABF)’s website.

 The website includes a ‘visa wizard’ which can assist you in choosing the right visa option for you, based on your particular circumstances.

 You can find information about processing times on the Australian High Commission in Pretoria’s website.